apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ## BINARY_STRING function

-Converts a hexadecimal-encoded string into a VARBINARY type.
+Converts a string that is the hexadecimal encoding of a sequence of bytes into a VARBINARY value.

 ### BINARY_STRING Syntax